-Chapter 2 - Using UVM logon protection
+Chapter 2 - Using UVM protection for the system logon

-This chapter contains information about using UVM logon protection.
-Before you can use UVM logon protection, it must be enabled for the computer.
-For information on enabling UVM logon protection, contact your security administrator.
+This chapter contains information about using UVM protection for the system logon.
+Before you can use UVM protection, it must be enabled for the computer.
+For information on enabling UVM protection for the system logon, contact your security administrator.

-UVM logon protection enables you to control access to the operating system through a logon interface.
+UVM protection enables you to control access to the operating system through a logon interface.
 The logon procedure can differ depending on which operating system is used, Windows NT Workstation 4.0 or Windows 98 and Windows 95.